 The land comprising Misty Peaks was acquired as a scenic reserve subject to the Reserves Act 1977 for the purpose of a new regional park in 2007.
-A management plans in accordance with Section 41 of the Reserves Act now need to be prepared.

 Most of a former farm that was earlier Mt Desmond Station.
 Comprises sixteen parcels of land making up 489 hectares and rising to just under 800 metres above the shore line at Akaroa.